 Senior Graphic Design History Electives

 This course will explore the role of a graphic designer in developing effective and innovative communication for editorial design.
 Students will work on interdisciplinary teams (with photographers and/or illustrators) to create visual solutions for in-class projects and/or a magazine produced by the class.
 Design development processes and aspects of production methods will be implemented, and innovative techniques in digital publication design will be explored.
-(Prerequisites: GRDE-306 and GRDE-307 or equivalent courses.)
+(Prerequisites: GRDE-307 and GRDE-308 or equivalent courses.)
+Studio 5 (Fall Or Spring).

 Interactive Design III

-Students will apply advanced interactive methods using design concepts, principles and processes.
-Students will develop and refine skills in project planning, research, interface design and methods, UX/UI, and usability.
-Students will explore structured as well as experimental approaches to merging content with interactive design while also incorporating socio-cultural issues.
-(Prerequisites: GRDE-302 or equivalent course.)
+This course focuses on the application of advanced interactive methods using graphic design concepts, principles, and processes, along with the theories and methodologies of interactive design.
+Students will develop and refine skills in project planning, research, interface design and methods, UX/UI and usability through applied projects.
+Students will be encouraged to explore highly structured as well as highly experimental approaches to merging content with interactivity design while also incorporating social-cultural issues.
+(Prerequisites: GRDE-302 and GRDE-307 or equivalent courses.)
+Lab 5 (Fall Or Spring).

 This course will explore the role of the graphic designer in developing communicative design for advertising.
 Emphasis will be placed on effective communication of the concept development and client’s message.
 Advertising will be addressed in a broad context, and the course will include the relationship and use of typography, photographic imagery and layout for advertising impact.
-At times this course will collaborate with an upper-level advertising photography class to better understand and experience the working relationship between the photographer and the designer.
+At times, this course will collaborate with an upper-level advertising photography class to better understand and experience the working relationship between the photographer and the designer.
 Some projects will be with outside clients, such as non-profit organizations or the Ad Council.
-(Prerequisites: GRDE-306 and GRDE-307 or equivalent courses.)
+(Prerequisites: GRDE-307 and GRDE-308 or equivalent courses.)
+Studio 5 (Fall Or Spring).

 Packaging Systems Collaborative

 This course focuses on the design of physical packaging for the protection and marketing of goods.
 Aspects of visual, structural, ergonomic and environmental issues are considered in the design of rigid and flexible containers.
-Taught as a team/collaborative course, students from graphic design, packaging science, and industrial design will work together to develop effective packaging design solutions.
+Often taught as a team/collaborative course, students from several disciplines will work together to develop effective packaging solutions.
 (Prerequisites: GRDE-307 and GRDE-308 or equivalent courses.)
+Studio 6 (Fall Or Spring).

 Graphic Design History Electives